-Guy is regularly asked to provide strategic advice on topical media law issues, including in relation to proposed legislative changes that are likely to affect the media.
-Guy has acted as an expert on freedom of expression for the Council of Europe in Russia, Serbia, Kosovo and Armenia.
+Guy has a substantial advisory practice and has acted as an expert on freedom of expression for the Council of Europe in Russia, Serbia, Kosovo and Armenia.

-Guy accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Guy is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

-Comments from Chambers & Partners: “He’s extremely thorough, with a great understanding of how law and practice fit together” (2016); “He often does applications for groups of media organisations, and is pleasant to be up against.
+Comments from Chambers & Partners: “Displays unparalleled commitment, focus and energy” (2017); “He’s extremely thorough, with a great understanding of how law and practice fit together” (2016); “He often does applications for groups of media organisations, and is pleasant to be up against.
 He knows his stuff, gets on with the job and does it well” (2015); “a feisty performer with a great brain” (2013); “exceptionally helpful and responsive – he works collaboratively and offers impressive, creative solutions” (2010).

-Comments from The Legal 500: “A safe pair of hands, and good with clients” (2016); “a clear and effective advocate, with a particularly good grasp of Article 10 freedom of expression rights” (2015); “praised for his insight, organisation and ability to work like an absolute Trojan” (2013).
+Comments from The Legal 500: “His tactical acumen and diligence are both impressive” (2016); “A safe pair of hands, and good with clients” (2016); “a clear and effective advocate, with a particularly good grasp of Article 10 freedom of expression rights” (2015); “praised for his insight, organisation and ability to work like an absolute Trojan” (2013).